 (ii) if the prescription does not indicate that brand substitution is not permitted — any brand of the poison.

+[Section 7 amended: No. 27 of 2019 s.
+175.]

 8. Term used: supply

 (1) In this Act —

 supply, in relation to a poison, means to supply the poison, or a substance that contains the poison, to another person, but does not include administering a poison or substance directly to another person or to an animal.